-If a student discloses an incident of sexual violence, relationship violence, or stalking the University has an obligation to offer the student support and to inform them of resources and reporting options.
-Many faculty and staff members on campus are considered Responsible Employees under Title IX, and CSA's under the Clery Act, which means they have an obligation to inform certain offices if they know about an incident.
+If a student discloses an incident of sexual violence, relationship violence, stalking, or sexual harassment the University has an obligation to offer the student support and to inform them of resources and reporting options.
+Many staff members on campus are considered Responsible Employees under Title IX, and CSA's under the Clery Act, which means they have an obligation to inform certain offices if they know about an incident.
 The Penn Violence Prevention program, in partnership with various offices around campus, can offer trainings and workshops to inform staff and faculty of these obligations and to prepare them to best support students.

 For more information about the Clery Act & Crime Reporting visit the Division of Public Safety website, or contact them at: 215.898.7515

-Special Services Unit in the Division of Public Safety
+Special Services Unit in the Division of Public Safety (CONFIDENTIAL)

 4040 Chestnut Street